Digital-HR/site/en/product-development.md

 * Enhancements : Updates in functionality or new features.
 * CI/CD & Process : Changes related to how the team will continously integrate, continously deploy or a processes.
 * Discussion : A prompt to talk, and make decisions and other items for the Backlog.
-* Documentation : Updates or changes to our documentation.
+* Documentation : Updates or changes to the teams documentation.
 * Refactor : Addressing Technical Debt.
 * Test : Adding, changing, improving or moving automated tests.